IrakozeLoraine/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 - File: `2-strncpy.c` is a function that copies a string.

 - File: `3-strcmp.c` is a function that compares two strings.

+- File: `4-rev_array.c` is a function that reverses the content of an array of integers.